 In 2014, Progressive Trail Design created a trail development master plan to assist the design process throughout the ranches.

-Under guidance from IMBA experts Shane Wilson and Mark McClure, our local staff built the 9.1-kilometer Santa Rosa mountain biking trail in about 12 months.
-Since then, our crew has completed IMBA Trail Solutions training that allows us to design, build and maintain additional trails on our own.
+Under guidance from IMBA experts Shane Wilson and Mark McClure, our local staff built the 9.1-kilometer Santa Rosa mountain biking trail in about 18 months.
+Since then, our crew has completed intensive IMBA Trail Solutions training that allows us to design, build and maintain additional trails on our own.
 Using these professional skills, Rancho Cacachilas is working towards creating more than 50 kilometers of IMBA standard, single-track trail and becoming an official IMBA Ride Center™.